 - The Lloyds share price is rising - should you buy it and these election winners?

 - Top shares for 2020

-Rupert Hargreaves owns shares in ITV.
-The Motley Fool UK has recommended ITV.
+Roland Head owns shares of Carnival.
+The Motley Fool UK owns shares of and has recommended NMC Health.
+The Motley Fool UK has recommended Carnival.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.